 Working in solidarity across lines of difference will allow the G20 Interfaith Forum to play an important role in addressing issues of global concern, according to Melloni:

 If the summit is to be a summit of leaders and not of followers, it needs to be dedicated to a way to heal the three pandemics of war, hunger, and pestilence.

-This conversation was the kick-off event for two Berkley Center projects on Religion and the Future of Global Governance and Revitalizing Global Religious and Interfaith Networks, which will help to guide center research and programming for the 2021-2022 academic year.
+This conversation was the kick-off event for a Berkley Center project on Revitalizing Global Religious and Interfaith Networks, which will help to guide center research and programming for the 2021-2022 academic year.